 Being a small village, Port Washington does not have a public transit system used by locals to get to and from work.

-In terms of college education, Port Washington ranks among the least educated cities in the nation, as only 4.94% of people over 25 have a bachelor's degree or advanced degree.
+Port Washington ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 4.94% of people over 25 have a college degree.

 The per capita income in Port Washington in 2022 was $27,390, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $109,560 for a family of four.
 However, Port Washington contains both very wealthy and poor people as well.